tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-how-wpzep-works.md

 One big challenge for WP-ZEP is to embed a nonce.
 You already notice that there're countlessly many ways to do their own job besides the best practice.
-For example, it is possible to distribute the request into their jobs in a plugin side.

 ```html
 wp-admin/?page=my-plugin&job=do-my-job
 ```

-WP-ZEP can do nothing about those cases.
+In this case, the requested job will be distributed into their hander in a plugin side.
+So WP-ZEP can do nothing about it.

 Another big challenge is to decide whether the request hander is vulnerable or not if `my_action()` is registered for both authorized and unauthorized users